 And I wasn’t disappointed.
 How beautiful is this book?!

-I’ve read a lot of decorating books, and I will say, this is one that won’t outdate itself anytime soon.
-The projects are truly unique, easy to do, and timeless.
-Lovely, sharp illustrations with easy to follow instructions.
-It’s like your own Pinterest on paper without endless clicking. 🙂
+I’ve read a lot of decorating books, and I will say, this is one that won’t out date itself anytime soon.
+Each DIY project inside are truly unique, easy to make, and timeless.
+Lovely, sharp illustrations with easy-to-follow instructions.
+It’s like your own Pinterest on paper without endless clicking.
+So get a piece of wood or 5 handy before reading this book!

 .